 Based on the current TS when the SearchField.type=Date, the value of SearchCriterion.value is as shown in the table below.
 The format of the string for minDate and maxDate is undefined.
 And the Date “query string” is not so clearly explained as to what it means.

 This CR is intended to both define the Date string format and also clarify what the Date “query string” for minDate and maxDate would look like.

+R01: incorporates comments received in ARC meeting 11/05/2013